nirlimor35/cspm/README.md

 #### Command explanation
 * --network host is set to use the hosts network card instead of isolating the container completely
 * -v ~/.aws:/root/.aws is set in case you are using local credentials. remove if not needed
-* For scanning ECR containers
+* For scanning ECR containers (remove if not needed):
   * --group-add $(stat -c '%g' /var/run/docker.sock) is set to align the docker group ID on both the container and the host
   * -v /var/run/docker.sock:/var/run/docker.sock is the mapping of the unix socket file itself in order to use the docker service inside the container as if it is running from the host